aws/amazon-freertos/libraries/c_sdk/standard/mqtt/README.md

-# MQTT library for backward compatibility for MQTT V2.x.x APIs
+# MQTT compatibility layer for MQTT V2.x.x APIs

-This MQTT library is for the backward compatibility of the MQTT V2.x.x APIs using the [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md).
+This MQTT compatibility layer for MQTT V2.x.x APIs, is using the [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md).
 All the [APIs in MQTT v2.x.x](include/iot_mqtt.h) are supported in this implementation.
-This library will be supported only as a short term solution to provide backward compatibility.
+This compatibility layer will be supported only as a short term solution to provide backward compatibility.
 We recommend using the redesigned [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md) for applications requiring long term support.

-## Configs for MQTT library for backward compatibility for MQTT V2.x.x APIs
+## Configs for MQTT compatibility layer for MQTT V2.x.x APIs

-Configuration settings of the MQTT library for backward compatibility for MQTT V2.x.x APIs.
-These configurations are available in addition to the [configurations of MQTT V2.x.x library](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/v4.0_beta_deprecated/lib-ref/c-sdk/mqtt/mqtt_config.html).
+Configuration settings for the MQTT compatibility layer for MQTT V2.x.x APIs are available in addition to the [configurations of MQTT V2.x.x library](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/v4.0_beta_deprecated/lib-ref/c-sdk/mqtt/mqtt_config.html).

 Configuration settings are C pre-processor constants.
 They can be set with a #define in the config file (iot_config.h) or by using a compiler option such as -D in gcc.
-If a configuration setting is not defined, the library will use a "sensible" default value (unless otherwise noted).
-Because they are compile-time constants, a library must be rebuilt if a configuration setting is changed.
+If a configuration setting is not defined, the compatibility layer will use a "sensible" default value (unless otherwise noted).
+Because they are compile-time constants, this compatibility layer must be rebuilt if a configuration setting is changed.

-1. `MAX_NO_OF_MQTT_CONNECTIONS` - Maximum number of MQTT connections that can be handled by the MQTT library for backward compatibility for MQTT V2.x.x APIs at a time.
+1. `MAX_NO_OF_MQTT_CONNECTIONS` - Maximum number of MQTT connections that can be handled by the MQTT compatibility layer for MQTT V2.x.x APIs at a time.
 Default value is 2.
 2. `MAX_NO_OF_MQTT_SUBSCRIPTIONS` - Maximum number of active MQTT subscriptions per MQTT connection.
 Default value is 10.
-3. `NETWORK_BUFFER_SIZE` - Static network buffer size for the MQTT packets to be sent using the MQTT library for backward compatibility for MQTT V2.x.x APIs.
-Please note that a different buffer is used for receiving MQTT packets and is dynamically allocated.
+3. `NETWORK_BUFFER_SIZE` - Static network buffer size for the MQTT packets to be sent using the MQTT compatibility layer for MQTT V2.x.x APIs.
+Please note that a different buffer is used for receiving MQTT packets.
 Default value is 1024.

-**Note:** The config `IOT_MQTT_ENABLE_SERIALIZER_OVERRIDES` to override serializer APIs is not supported in this MQTT library for backward compatibility for MQTT V2.x.x APIs.
+**Note:** The config `IOT_MQTT_ENABLE_SERIALIZER_OVERRIDES` to override serializer APIs is not supported in this MQTT compatibility layer for MQTT V2.x.x APIs.
 [MQTT over BLE](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-demo-mqtt) is redesigned to avoid the dependency on this config by using a [BLE transport implementation](../ble/src/services/mqtt_ble/iot_ble_mqtt_transport.c).

-## Code size of MQTT library for backward compatibility for MQTT V2.x.x APIs
+## Code size of MQTT compatibility layer for MQTT V2.x.x APIs

-Code size for MQTT library for backward compatibility for MQTT V2.x.x APIs is calculated using GCC for ARM cortex-M4.
+Code size for MQTT compatibility layer for MQTT V2.x.x APIs is calculated using GCC for ARM cortex-M4.
 Build for calculating code size is done using build configuration for [cypress CY8CKIT-064S0S2-4343W](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_cypress_psoc64.html) by using the `Release` configuration.
 All the logs were disabled in this build.
 Refer to the table below for calculated code sizes.

 | File | With -O1 Optimization | With -Os Optimization |
 | :-: | :-: | :-: |